thinkshout/thinkshout/_case_studies/travel-oregon.md

 cs-intro:
   - intro-paragraph: |
-      Travel Oregon is the official tourism marketing organization for the State of Oregon.
+      Travel Oregon is the official destination marketing organization for the State of Oregon.
 They work to enhance visitors’ experiences by providing information, resources, and trip planning tools for just about any activity available in our state.
 Most importantly, they inspire the public to visit, and consistently convey the magic and whimsy of Oregon.

   - intro-title: Challenge
     intro-text: |